csound-flossmanual/csound-floss/book/14-c-amplitude-and-pitch-tracking.md

-05 L. AMPLITUDE AND PITCH TRACKING
+14 C. AMPLITUDE AND PITCH TRACKING
 ==================================

 Tracking the amplitude of an audio signal is a relatively simple